There’s some great news as we end 2018: filmmakers are suddenly free to use a lot more preexisting material in their own work.

 At the same time, the Copyright Office has the authority to determine exemptions to these prohibitions.
 While these exemptions are narrower than those covered by Fair Use, the purpose is the same – to protect creators without needlessly inhibiting legitimate uses of the protected content.

 Exemptions had already been in place for documentary films (just as, similarly, the Fair Use doctrine makes an exemption for news items).
 But now they’re available for makers of films of all genres, including fiction.
 This is a huge victory for the industry and will make it easier to create and share more ideas without worrying about violating someone else’s legal rights.

 Our firm focuses on intellectual property and entertainment law, including copyright, trademark, and patent law.
 We would be happy to discuss your matter with you.
-Contact us at (561) 953-9300 or through our website form to schedule your free consultation.
+Contact us through our website form to schedule your free consultation.